DVLA SORN – Everything You Need To Know

 SORN: Ok what’s it going to cost me?

-There is always a little light at the end of a tunnel, and the DVLA are making the whole process quite easy.
+There is always a little light at the end of a tunnel, the DVLA scrap car scheme makes the whole process quite easy.
 For a start, applying and receiving the SORN documentation is completely free, let’s face it, why would you want to spend money to save money, it doesn’t make any financial sense.

 SORN: What happens with insurance and tax?